SecPi/SecPi/doc/backlog.rst

 ====
 - [o] Remove hard-coding of ``/var/tmp/secpi/alarms`` from all plugins
 - [o] Webinterface: Croaks right away when navigating to "Alarm Data": ``FileNotFoundError: [Errno 2] No such file or directory: '/var/tmp/secpi/alarms'``
+- [o] When using GarageMQ, AMQP service does not subscribe properly again after a restart.
+  With RabbitMQ, everything works well.

 Documentation
 =============